Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

-where $\beta$ balances the alignment constraint.
-Early in training, $\mathcal{L}_{\text{align}}$ is emphasized to quickly align feature spaces; as training progresses, the model shifts focus to $\mathcal{L}_{\text{ce}}$ to refine the decision boundary, while using Fisher information for fine-grained feature enhancement.
+where $\beta$ is the balancing coefficient that controls the strength of the alignment constraint.
+In the early training phase, $\mathcal{L}_{\text{align}}$ dominates to rapidly align the feature spaces; as training progresses, the model gradually focuses on $\mathcal{L}_{\text{ce}}$ to optimize the decision boundary while utilizing Fisher information for refined feature enhancement.

-We adopt a two-stage scheduling strategy with different alignment weights $\beta$.
-Specifically, Stage~I employs a larger weight to strengthen cross-modal alignment, whereas Stage~II reduces the weight to optimize the decision boundary while retaining the alignment constraint.
+In implementation, this paper employs a two-stage scheduling strategy that sets different alignment weights $\beta$ across training stages: Stage~I uses a larger weight to strengthen cross-modal alignment, while Stage~II reduces the weight to optimize the decision boundary while retaining the alignment constraint.